a choreographic walk

 Within the Squatfabrik residency, I was connecting with the Giele Botter, a landscape shaped by former open-pit mining, to reflect on body-land relationality, extractivism, care, reciprocity and responsibility.
 The research explored collective engagement with these notions through a facilitated choreographic walk.
 Through the mediums of the storied matter of this landscape, our bodies and our voices, we interwove poetic and embodied storytelling with multi-sensorial listening, humming/sounding and moving with.

-Rooting within transcorporeality, the interconnectedness of human bodies with the material world, and within deep time, the time of matter, within which the short extractive period is based, we listened with the now partly regenerated Giele Botter.
-As extractivism has been accelerating and displaced to territories where environmental and human rights are violated, particularly across the Global South, such as by two multinational steel corporations headquartered in Luxembourg, we were further giving voice, listening to and engaging with what is out of sight and sound.
-To zoom into the reality of what is happening in Liberia, one of a few examples mentioned in the Real Cost of Steel report, I have been in conversation with activist Dada Konkah, who is fighting for his communities’ rights in the Nimba region and who has sent me testimonies of their accounts of how their land, livelihoods and lives are affected by the mining industry.
-My objective with this research is to further enquire into the need for a duty of care and for worldling, together with the land, fairer futures for all.
+Rooted in transcorporeality – the interconnectedness of human bodies with the material world – and in deep time – the vast geological time of matter within which the short extractive period is based – we listening with the now partly regenerated Giele Botter.
+As extractivism has been accelerating, we were further giving voice, listening to and engaging with what is out of sight and sound because it has been displaced to territories where environmental and human rights are violated, particularly across the Global South – such as by two multinational steel corporations headquartered in Luxembourg.
+Focusing on Liberia, one of four countries mentioned in the Real Cost of Steel report, I am in conversation with activist Dada Konkah, who advocates for his community’s rights in the Nimba region and shared testimonies describing how mining has impacted their land, livelihoods, and lives.
+Through this research, I seek to deepen an inquiry into the need for a duty of care and for worlding – with and through the land – toward fairer futures for all.

 With deep thanks to the team of the Squatfabrik, to the precious collaborators Dada Konkah, Alexandra Baybutt, Annick Pütz and Ines Lopez, and to our dear participants.